 Tastee Tape is the Edible Solution to Poorly Wrapped Burritos

-Created by four US engineering students for a product design course at Baltimore’s John Hopkins University, Tastee Tape is the ingenious answer to poorly wrapped burritos.
-Anyone who’s had their fair share of burritos, knows to keep a fork handy for the leftover guts.
+Created by four US engineering students for a product design course at Baltimore’s Johns Hopkins University, Tastee Tape is the ingenious answer to poorly wrapped burritos.
+Anyone who’s had their fair share of burritos knows to keep a fork handy for the leftover guts.

 Wrapping a burrito is actually a real skill set.
 The structural integrity can easily be compromised for a number of reasons: too much stuffing, thin tortillas or just plain ol’ bad wrapping.
 Whatever the case, how well the wrapping job is done lies mostly in the hands of the burrito wrapper.

-Tyler Guarino, Erin Walsh, Marie Eric and Rachel Nie are the four masterminds behind Tastee Tape, getting inspiration from a time Walsh was eating a burrito and the tortilla fell open.
-The burrito-plosion hit at an opportune moment as the four were still unsure what their product design submission would be.
+Tyler Guarino, Erin Walsh, Marie Eric and Rachel Nie are the four masterminds behind Tastee Tape, inspired by a time Walsh was eating a burrito and the tortilla fell open.
+The burrito-plosion hit at an opportune moment, as the four were still unsure what their product design submission would be.
 Walsh immediately knew it was a problem her team could create a solution for.

 The four engineering students graduated on Monday and plan to continue developing Tastee Tape.